-The Women’s Studies Department provides an interdisciplinary and transnational analysis of the historical, theoretical and methodological approaches to the study of women and gender.
-Innovative teaching and collaborative research experiences help students analyze social and cultural differences, transform their understanding of traditional areas of study, and develop their ability to interact with the world in personal and intellectual ways.
+The department provides an interdisciplinary and transnational analysis of the historical, theoretical and methodological approaches to the study of women and gender.
+Innovative teaching and research experiences help students analyze social and cultural differences, transform their understanding of traditional areas of study and develop their ability to interact with the world in personal and intellectual ways.

 Danielle Burby ’12 is a playwright who double-majored in creative writing and women’s studies at Hamilton College.
 Women’s studies fueled her writing, opened her eyes to injustice and instilled in her a desire for action.
 “Words are my weapon of choice and inequality (whether gender, race, class or sexuality-based) is my topic of choice,” Burby says.More >>

 Hamilton graduates who concentrated in women's studies are pursuing careers in a variety of fields, including: